This post may contain affiliate links. Please read my affiliate policy for more information.

 “Well, mom, I couldn’t think of a terrible, horrible, no good day, so I had to make something up,” my son replied.

-It didn’t take long to answer that question.
+It didn’t take long to answer that question because their dad died.

 Instant adversity of the WORST kind.